TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Questions

 ### Questions Unanswered
+- should components have their own copy of lists set by the service for example. so it can be set by nojs. rather than using a service to store it.
+	- if not does that mean everything a service would do should be passed by mvc
+	- would this mean recreating services functions where they happen on initialisation
+	- i think we need more complex examples to know
+- Will we see a difference in the form submit buttons because of state (I think it depends how we do it)? if our nojs and blazor are doing different things, because of a need to post more with blazor. then blazor may have a button submit to submit all data. whereas it wont be relevant for view. depending how it is done.
+To avoid this maybe post on dispose and a warning if incomplete?
+- to be usable as a component in lh usually will need to make blazor component per form.
+What would be the value in inheriting from a formmodel itself or both implementing an abstract with the blazor having parameter
+	- might mean its flatter than passing the model
+		-
 - BlazorPages in the structure wont have access to viewmodels, viewmodels set up the views. if they did need it we need to wrap components with at which point does it becomes specific to MVC.
 	- Likely though it wont need to access viewmodels and they could be moved to entities potentially if needed
 - Is one advantage of interfaces and concrete fields for values like radios is that blazor knows that it needs updating